redmoon0x/clulley/docs/assets/PROJECT_DOCUMENTATION.md

 ## Privacy and Security Considerations

-Free-Cluely implements comprehensive security measures:
+clulley implements comprehensive security measures:

 - Frameless window with no OS-level visibility
 - No persistent storage of user interactions